HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/collecting_bananas/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to consider the environment solved, we want the agent to get an average score of +13 or higher over 100 consecutive episodes.
+The task is episodic, and in order to consider the environment solved, we want the agent to achieve an average score of +13 or higher over 100 consecutive episodes.

 ## Setup: Download the Unity Environment
-For this project, you will not need to install Unity - the environment is pre-built and can be downloaded from one of the links below.
+For this subproject, you will not need to install Unity - the environment is pre-built and can be downloaded from one of the links below.
 You also need to perform the steps described in section "Getting Started" of the main README.md.

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)